Stop Surprise Medical Bills

 The Solution

-Everyone in America deserves affordable, high-quality coverage and care, and control over their health care choices.
-Surprise medical bills undermine these values, putting the health and financial stability of millions of patients at risk every year.
-As organizations representing America’s employers, unions and health insurance providers, we all have a role to play in ensuring that patients are informed, engaged, and protected from excessive costs.
+Everyone in America deserves affordable, high-quality health coverage and care.
+Surprise medical bills undermine that promise, threatening the health and financial stability of millions of patients each year.
+Together, we must ensure patients are protected from excessive costs and empowered to make informed choices.

 News

-Coalition Statement on Latest Interim Final Rules for the No Surprises Act
+Coalition Statement on AMA and AHA’s Legal Challenge to the No Surprises Act